 While requirements vary by state, a nail technician or cosmetology certification is typically required.
 Students learn about anatomy and bacteriology, bookkeeping, salon safety, design techniques, and more.
 These programs are a shorter track than a complete cosmetology degree and can take anywhere from 100 to 750 hours to complete.
 Once you complete a nail technician certification course with a passing grade, you are then required to pass the state licensing exam.

-The average salary for a manicurist is $22K annually, not including tips, which can double your income.
-Nail tech careers are pretty recession-proof—no matter what the economy is doing, people want to dish out the relatively nominal fee to have manicures and pedicures.
+Nail tech careers are virtually recession-proof—no matter what the economy is doing, people want to dish out the relatively nominal fee to have manicures and pedicures.